plunder-app/shack/README.md

 ### Stop a virtual machine

-To stop a virtual machine `chest` will communicate with the qmp socket `/tmp/qmp-<UUID>`, we can stop our recently started Virtual machine with the command:
+To stop a virtual machine `shack` will communicate with the qmp socket `/tmp/qmp-<UUID>`, we can stop our recently started Virtual machine with the command:

 ```
-$  sudo ./chest vm stop --id b5987b
+$  sudo ./shack vm stop --id b5987b
 ```

 **Note** the `stop` command will wait for 10 seconds before "terminating" the virtual machine.